jhawakshay/heroku_hexo/source/_posts/R-Shiny-Data-Visualization.md

 Below is the link to the code of the Dashboard on Github along with a sample video where I have shown how a binning is done.
 All the codes are written on R.
 [Github Link](https://github.com/jhawakshay/Dashboard "Dashbaord codes")

+Write to me at akshayjhawar.nitj@gmail.com for any queries.
+Until then Keep learning & Keep Dashbaording!